macastellanossalamanca/User-Manager/README.md

 - Requests permission to access location.
 - Captures location even when the app is in the background.
 - Button to obtain the current location while creating a new user.

-## 📝 Installation
-1. Clone the repository:
-2. Open the project:
-3. Run the project on your preferred iOS simulator or device.

-## ⚙️ Configuration
-- Ensure Realm and Alamofire are correctly installed.

-## 💡 Known Issues
-- Location permissions must be granted to use the location capture feature.

-## ✨ Future Improvements
-- Add more comprehensive unit tests for edge cases.
-- Improve error handling with more descriptive messages.
-- Implement a more robust offline mode.

-## 🤝 Contribution
-Feel free to open issues or make pull requests to improve the project!

-## 📝 License
-This project is licensed under the MIT License.